|

 I make my exit near the end of Cocktail Hour.

-Unlike many officiants that not only
+Unlike many officiants that not only expect

-do not require such an invitation.
-While I'd be honored to be asked to stay for dinner,
+require such an invitation.
+While I'd be honored to be asked to stay, I understand the realities

-I understand the realities of expensive catering fees and what are frequently
+of expensive catering fees and what are frequently over-stretched wedding budgets.

 |